HariSekhon/DevOps-Perl-tools/README.md

 All programs come with a ```--help``` switch which includes a program description and the list of command line options.

-Some common options support $ENVIRONMENT_VARIABLES which are mentioned in the --help descriptions in brackets eg. ($HOST or more specific ones with higher precedence like $AMBARI_HOST, $SOLR_HOST, $ELASTICSEARCH_HOST etc).
+Some common options also support optional $ENVIRONMENT_VARIABLES for convenience which are mentioned in the --help descriptions in brackets eg. ($HOST or more specific ones with higher precedence like $AMBARI_HOST, $SOLR_HOST, $ELASTICSEARCH_HOST etc).

 ### A Sample of cool Programs in this Toolbox ###